Posted August 20, 2013

 Social media is similarly fraught with competing needs for security awareness vs. openness.
 It can be a great medium for developing new business, contacts or professional opportunities, but it also presents risks to be balanced.
 One malware-laden social media post can open a treasure trove of information on a mobile device, including contacts, message histories or the names of downloaded apps.
 If a hacker can see your apps, he can see your bank, email address and social media activity.
 Likewise, a malware-laced link sent via a LinkedIn message could compromise a work PC or network.

 Another common vector is minor/at-home children and spouses.
 If the executive shares a home computer with their family and logs into work or email from that machine, a malware-laced link on the Facebook wall of an executive’s child can compromise that home PC, and the home computer, often less patched and protected than a work machine, can be compromised.
 This is why, in addition to educating executives, it is often wise to educate their family members about the risks of social media, too.
 Although keeping bad actors away from the CEO is a security team’s primary job, the definition of the word “away” is rapidly evolving.
-An adversary can be in anywhere on earth and be figuratively in the executive’s brain with a bit of up-front reconnaissance, a well-crafted phishing message and a piece of Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs..
+An adversary can be in anywhere on earth and be figuratively in the executive’s brain with a bit of up-front reconnaissance, a well-crafted phishing message and a piece of Malware: Software that is intended to damage or disable computers and computer systems..